FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/numeric_format.md

 ## Requirements

 * Columns with a Numeric value format MUST contain a single numeric value.
-* Numeric values MUST be expressed as integer or decimal values.
+* Numeric values MUST be expressed as an integer value, a decimal values, or a value expressed in scientific notation.
 Fractional notation MUST NOT be used.
+* Numeric values expressed using scientific notation MUST be expressed using E notation "mEn" with a real number m and an integer n indictating a value of "m x 10^n".
+The sign of the exponent MUST only be expressed as part of the exponent value if n is negative.
-* Numeric values MUST NOT be expressed with mathematical symbols, operators, or exponent values.
+* Numeric values MUST NOT be expressed with mathematical symbols, functions, or operators.
 * Numeric values MUST NOT contain qualifiers or additional characters (e.g., currency symbols, units of measure, etc.).
 * Numeric values MUST NOT contain commas or punctuation marks except for a single decimal point (`.`) if required to express a decimal value.
 * Numeric values MUST NOT include a character to represent a sign for a positive value.
 A negative sign (-) MUST indicate a negative value.